JULIELab/romantik-zeitungen/README.md

 # romantik-zeitungen
-Code to create the date required by the Open ONI instance running on romantik-zeitungen.de.
+Code to create the data required by the Open ONI instance running on romantik-zeitungen.de.

 The processing takes places in several stages: